-a) Potted bulbs should be placed on a substrate such as gravel to elevate the base of the pot above the surface of the field, covered frames, shed or uncooled greenhouse.
-Potted bulbs are then exposed to naturally occurring, fluctuating tem-Exact temperature peratures. records must be kept.
+Potted bulbs should be placed on a suba) strate such as gravel to elevate the base of the pot above the surface of the field, covered frames, shed or uncooled greenhouse.
+Potted bulbs are then exposed to naturally occurring, fluctuating temperatures.
+Exact temperature records must be kept.
 Record temperatures daily.
 Use thermometers inserted in pots next to the bulbs.
 Bulbs require 1000 hours of temperatures between 35° and 45°F. Two hours of temperature between 45° and 50°F should be counted only as one hour of cooling.
 The medium should not be allowed to freeze.
 Keep the medium moist, but not wet.
 A light mulch or shading over the top of the pots aides in maintaining uniform temperatures and moisture levels.

-- a) Greenhouse forcing can start after 1000 hours of cooling.
+a) Greenhouse forcing can start after 1000 hours of cooling.
 Do not overcool!
-The inability to achieve desired media temperatures during any time during the cooling period will delay the beginning of the greenhouse forcing stage. - b) Media temperatures should be maintained between 60° and 65°F until the shoot meristem is above the soil surface.
-Because Easter is late this year, try to maintain a 60° to 63°F media temperature.
+The inability to achieve desired media temperatures during any time during the cooling period will delay the beginning of the greenhouse forcing stage. b) Media temperatures should be maintained between 63° and 65°F until the shoot meristem is above the soil surface.
+Because Easter is early this year, try to maintain a 63° to 65°F media temperature.
 A warmer media temperature will hasten emergence.
-The bulk of your lily population should be emerged by January 5, 1993.
+The bulk of your lily population should be emerged by December 27, 1993 if you're a wholesaler or December 31, 1993 if you're a retailer.
 Lower temperatures may limit root development.
 High temperatures may delay flower initiation or negate the vernalization treatment entirely.
+Maintain 65°F air temperature between emergence and initiation.
+Flower initiation should occur by January 18, 1994 for wholesalers and January 23, 1994 for retailers.

-Flower initiation should occur by January 28, 1993. - c) At shoot emergence you may want to place plants under long day conditions to insure that plants have been induced to flower.
+At shoot emergence you may want to C) place plants under long day conditions to insure that plants have been induced to flower.
 Expose emerged shoots to long days by placing plants in an area where they will receive 10 foot candles of night interruption lighting from 10:00 p.m. to 2:00 a.m.
 Because of the potential for shoot elongation when night lighting with incandescent lamps, we recommend that you light for only 1 week unless plants received less than 6 weeks of cooling.
 Fluorescent lamps are preferable to incandescent lamps and are equally effective.